What is council tax?

 The letter will show your name, date of birth, as well as your home and term time address.
-It will also show the course you are studying, your stage of study, your start date, and the date that we’d expect you to complete your course.
+It will also show the course you are studying, your stage of study, and the date you started your course.

 Part-Time and Postgraduate Students

 If you are a part-time student or a postgraduate student, then you may be eligible to receive a proportion of council tax exemption if you are studying at least 21 hours per week or the equivalent of at least 80 academic credits in the academic year.
 This will be for the Council to assess.
-We do not automatically provide letters of proof of student status to part-time or postgraduate students, but you can request one here.
+We do not automatically provide letters of proof of student status to part-time or postgraduate students, but you can request one from your College Student Centre.

 People on apprentice schemes